mor-1/evaluation-guide/content/evaluation-guide/app-capabilities/offline-apps.md

 <video controls  src="attachments/create-offline-profile.mp4">VIDEO</video>

-The Desktop Modeler automatically analyzes the model of the app to determine what needs to be synchronized with the device, which relieves the developer from thinking about this.
+Mendix Studio Pro automatically analyzes the model of the app to determine what needs to be synchronized with the device, which relieves the developer from thinking about this.
 The user interface components, styling, logic, and data are all stored on the device so that the app can run without a connection.
 By adding rules to the model, the developer can control and specify which data needs to be synchronized to the device.

 When the user starts the application and there is a connection, the app checks if there is a newer version of the application model deployed.
 If so, the app is automatically updated to the device and the data is synchronized.